JBSWE/load-balancer/README.md

 ## 6. Future Improvements
 - Dynamic Scaling: Allow the Round Robin API to automatically discover new Application API instances based on service discovery or configuration updates.
-- Advanced Health Checks: Implement more advanced health checks, such as checking server response time, load, or other metrics.
+- Advanced Health Checks: Implement more advanced health checks, such as checking server load, or other metrics.
 - Metrics and Monitoring: Integrate with a monitoring system to collect metrics about server health, request distribution, and performance.
 - Retry Logic: Implement retry logic for failed requests to slow or temporarily failed servers.
 - Configuration Management: Support for different configurations of the round-robin algorithm (e.g., weighted round robin) or different health check intervals.
+- Add integration tests for testing health check - this currently holds the logic for handling server state which is difficult to test in this current implementation.

 ## 7. Conclusion
 This project demonstrates a simple, robust, and scalable implementation of a Round Robin Load Balancer API with features such as health checks and exclusion for slow servers.
 It can be easily extended with additional features such as metrics, retries, or dynamic scaling.